-As fuel prices skyrocket so to have day-to-day operations in every business.
-The balloon business has been one industry that his weathering the storm and is starting to feel the increasing pressure to raise prices.
-Pioneer Balloon Company, the leading balloon manufacture, announced to distributors that a 7% increase will be starting in July, 2008.
-“Distributors have started increasing prices and will quickly show up in wholesale prices” say Michelle Obrochta operations manager for online balloon retailer www.mbd2.com.
+As fuel prices skyrocket so do the day-to-day operations in every business.
+The balloon business has been one industry that is weathering the storm and is starting to feel the increasing pressure to raise prices.
+Pioneer Balloon Company, the leading balloon manufacture, announced to distributors that a 7% increase will be starting in July 2008.
+“Distributors have started increasing prices and will quickly show up in wholesale prices,” says Michelle Obrochta operations manager for online balloon retailer www.mbd2.com.
 “We have a small profit margin because of the manufactures distribution chain.
 We have to buy from our distributors who sell retail and online.
-So distributors are quick to pass on the price increases, but slow to changing their retail price, which makes it difficult to compete fairly.”
+So distributors are quick to pass on the price increases but slow to changing their retail price, which makes it difficult to compete fairly.”

-As fuel cost increase, local governments are increasing sales tax to offset the loss in revenue.
-The city of Chicago has increased their sales tax 1.75% to make them the highest sales tax at 10.25%.
-This leads New York, Los Angeles, Dallas and Houston which follow behind.
-Customers looking to avoid sales tax are going online to save money or applying for retail sales licenses to be tax exempt.
+As fuel costs increase, local governments are increasing the sales tax to offset the loss in revenue.
+The city of Chicago has increased its sales tax by 1.75% to make them the highest sales tax at 10.25%.
+This leads to New York, Los Angeles, Dallas, and Houston which follow behind.
+Customers looking to avoid sales tax are going online to save money or applying for retail sales licenses to be tax-exempt.

 Companies like mbd2.com are working to improve their profit by increasing distribution outlets.
-In March 2008 they started an affiliate program which allows balloon entertainers, hobbyist, or any person with a website to become an affiliate of mbd2.com earning a percentage of every sale that goes through their affiliate link.
-The affiliate store is a duplication of the mbd2.com which offers Qualatex balloons, Mac Pumps, Twist’em Up Aprons plus 300 other products.
+In March 2008 they started an affiliate program that allows balloon entertainers, hobbyists, or any person with a website to become an affiliate of mbd2.com earning a percentage of every sale that goes through their affiliate link.
+The affiliate store is a duplication of mbd2.com which offers Qualatex balloons, Mac Pumps, Twist’em Up Aprons plus 300 other products.

 Gas may go down, but the price increases are here to stay.